 “…to give those high school students who demonstrate superior talent and achievement in things of the spirit and of the mind at least a fraction of the honors and rewards accorded to their athletic classmates for demonstrating their bodily skills.” –Maurice R. Robinson, Founder

 Since 1923, the Scholastic Art & Writing Awards have recognized the vision, ingenuity, and talent of our nation’s youth, and provided opportunities for creative teens to be celebrated.
-Each year, increasing numbers of teens participate in the program, and become a part of our community—young artists and writers, filmmakers and photographers, poets and sculptors, video game artists and science fiction writers, along with countless educators who support and encourage the creative process.
+Each year, increasing numbers of teens participate in the program, and become a part of our community—young artists and writers, filmmakers and photographers, poets and sculptors, video game artists and science fiction writers—along with countless educators who support and encourage the creative process.

 Since their founding, the Awards have established an amazing track record for identifying the early promise of our nation’s most accomplished and prolific creative leaders.
 Alumni include artists Andy Warhol, Philip Pearlstein, Cy Twombly, Robert Indiana, Kay WalkingStick, Mozelle Thompson, Hughie Lee-Smith, and John Baldessari; writers Sylvia Plath, Truman Capote, Bernard Malamud, Marc Brown, Myla Goldberg, and Joyce Carol Oates; photographer Richard Avedon; actors Frances Farmer, Robert Redford, Alan Arkin, Lena Dunham, and John Lithgow; fashion designer Zac Posen; and filmmakers Stan Brakhage, Ken Burns, and Richard Linklater.
 Outside the arts, Awards alumni employ their creativity to be successful in any number of ways—becoming leaders in fields including journalism, medicine, finance, government and public service, the law, science, design, and more.
-In 2015, our Alumni Council was formed and opportunities such as Alumni Microgrants and an Alumni Writer’s Residency were created.
+In 2015, opportunities such as Alumni Microgrants and an Alumni Writer’s Residency were created.

-Students’ submissions are blindly adjudicated by some of the foremost leaders in the visual and literary arts.
-Many Scholastic Awards Alumni have lent their expertise as jurors, including Michael Bierut, Phillip Pearlstein, Edward Sorel, Red Grooms, and Gary Panter.
+Students’ entries are blindly adjudicated by some of the foremost leaders in the visual and literary arts.
+Many Scholastic Awards alumni have lent their expertise as jurors, including Michael Bierut, Phillip Pearlstein, Edward Sorel, Red Grooms, and Gary Panter.
 Other luminaries who have served as judges include Langston Hughes, Robert Frost, Judy Blume, Billy Collins, Paul Giamatti, Francine Prose, Edwidge Danticat, David Sedaris, Lesley Stahl, Nikki Giovanni, Roz Chast, Wangechi Mutu, Andres Serrano, Kiki Smith, Jill Kraus, Shinique Smith, Rashid Johnson, and Waris Ahluwalia.
 Jurors look for works that exemplify the Awards’ core values: originality, technical skill, and the emergence of personal voice or vision.

 Year after year the Scholastic Awards program grows with increased participation from students and increasing scholarships and recognition opportunities.
-With nearly a century of history behind us and a bright future ahead, the Scholastic Art & Writing Awards has grown to be the nation’s longest-running, most prestigious recognition initiative for creative teens, and the largest source of scholarships for young artists and writers.
+With nearly a century of history behind us and a bright future ahead, the Awards have grown to be the nation’s longest-running, most prestigious recognition initiative for creative teens, and the largest source of scholarships for young artists and writers.
 Join us as a student, educator, juror, Affiliate Partner, Scholarship Partner, or supporter and claim your place within our nation’s creative legacy.

-The Alliance is grateful to the generosity of the many individuals, foundations, corporations, and government agencies who support our work to create meaningful opportunities to young artists and writers.
+The Alliance is grateful to the generosity of the many individuals, foundations, corporations, and government agencies who support our work to create meaningful opportunities for young artists and writers.
 Please consider making a contribution to the future of creativity today!